 In the government-wide financial statements the long-term debt and other long-term obligations are reported as liabilities in the governmental activities statement of net position.
 Bond premiums and discounts, are deferred and amortized over the life of the bonds using the straight-line method which approximates the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.
 In the fund financial statements, governmental fund types recognize bond premiums and discounts, as well as bond issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.
+Premiums received on debt issuances are reported as other financing sources.
+Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures/expense regardless of fund or activity.